OpenMetroMaps/OpenMetroMaps/java/README.md

 # OpenMetroMaps Java project

+## Requirements

+In order to run the software from the development tree you need Java 8 and Gradle.

 ## Command line interface (CLI)

 This project has a main executable that can be executed like this: